Chessforeva/UKNC-MS-0511/jsUKNC/README.txt

 2. An 170Mb .img Hard disk image file of software available for downloading at site.
-Download 47Mb rar-file and drop onto the emulator, restart F12.
+Download 47Mb rar-file and drop it onto the emulator, restart F12.
 Set 2 - boot from cartridge, it is slot 1
 Then enter 0 as slot number (0-5)
 That's it.
 Works locally in browser and fast.
+Nothing is uploaded to the server on a file-drop onto the emulator.

 https://hobot.pdp-11.ru/EMULATORS/UKNCBTL_HDD/uknc_hdd_id/